RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 slug: why-svelte
 title: Why we picked Svelte over React, Angular, Vue?
 date: 2021-11-29
-description: I compare popular "frameworks" (React, Angular and Svelte) with the building tools and explain why we picked Svelte.
+description: We compare popular "frameworks" (React, Angular and Svelte) with the building tools and explain why we picked Svelte.
 Programming knowledge is not required.
 tags: [technology]
 layout: article
 author: Roman Smunyov